bitburner-official/bitburner-src/markdown/bitburner.singularity.softreset.md

 </td><td>

-_(Optional)_ This is a script that will automatically be run after Augmentations are installed (after the reset).
+_(Optional)_ This is a script that will automatically be run after the reset.
 This script will be run with no arguments and 1 thread.
 It must be located on your home computer.

 </td></tr>